atnjqt/compassionapp/README.md

     - If you click to accept and **Allow**, the redirection obviously fails for SSL but if you click again for HTTP, it just loads but GETS the `code=` included, remove trailing `#_`  at:
         - http://localhost:3000/?code=AQCS5X_wXts8_1zfAgPtoEV_5Jb1vD1Wo7x7fI.............ytbb9fHHHwb07oMR3F47uwTWjKoeVjZKydOKEjWx-FbPrw#_
         > The token expires after 1 hour, click the URL again to get a new one.
-Careful not to share as it does provide temporary access to the instagram tester account
+Careful not to share as it does provide temporary access to the instagram tester account, it will say "you previous connected...."

 _________